CSIT321-BDI-Agent/BDI-Agent/README.md

 1. Create user account
 2. Add blocks A, B, C
 3. Set goal "A on B on C"
-4. Verify planning and execution
+4. Verify planning and execution (optionally inspect `/plan` response via browser dev tools or `curl`)
 5. Save and reload world
+6. Hit `POST /plan` directly with JSON payload to ensure the JS-son agent responds as expected

 Stretch goal is to create CI/CD unit tests for the application.
 ---